Khan Academy SAT Will Never Be Enough - Here's Why

 feature_khansat-1.jpg

-With the new 2016 SAT, Khan Academy has partnered with the College Board to create a free SAT prep program.
+Since 2016, Khan Academy has partnered with the College Board to offer a free SAT prep program.

 All things considered, Khan Academy's SAT prep program is high quality.
 It's a great introduction to the test and elevates the bar of free SAT materials.
 Students unable to afford books or prep programs have a useful resource to train for the test.